ccp84/reaction_lights/README.md

 The full desktop game features a 3 column CSS grid and 9 buttons.
 This view appears for screen sizes over 992px.

+### Timer Function

+The timer function in the game is used to randomise how long is it between each state change for the lights.
+This is achieved by using `Math.random()`, and multiplying this by 2000 to get a time up to 2 seconds.
+There was no need to turn this into a whole number as it does not matter for the game play.
 ## Technologies Used

+* HTML
+* CSS
+* JavaScript
+* GitHub
+* Chrome DevTools
+* Canva
+* Paint.NET
 ## Testing

 ## Deployment